imandel/annotate/README.md

 <img src="images/img.png" alt="screenshot" style="zoom:30%;" />

+### Project Background

-The task of annotating multi-modal data streams, such as videos, images, GPS data, and audios, is a challenging undertaking for researchers.
-To address this issue, we aim to develop a robust web tool that enables non-technical users to annotate these data streams seamlessly.
-Our tool is designed to allow users to label videos in a timeline, add customized tags, comments, and download/upload annotation files for further analysis.
-The tool will provide an all-in-one platform for investigating and labeling sensor data, video, transcripts, and annotations.
+The challenge of annotating multi-modal data streams, such as videos, images, GPS data, and audios, presents significant difficulties for researchers.
+Existing tools for analyzing multi-modal data are often limited, particularly for non-technical users.
+This is especially true when it comes to time-synchronized data streams, an area where current tools frequently fall short.
+Recognizing these limitations, our project aims to develop a robust, user-friendly web tool that will enable non-technical users to seamlessly annotate these data streams.

+### Project Description

-We recognize that existing tools for analyzing multi-modal data are often limited, particularly for non-technical users.
-Our aim is to create a user-friendly interface that can be used by a range of groups to label data streams.
-We are particularly focused on time-synchronized data streams, as this is an area where current tools fall short.
-Our project objective is to build a functional tool that incorporates data visualization, streaming data synchronization, multi-modal data synchronization, and an aesthetically pleasing and clear layout of visualizations.
-We will be using Svelte and Electron to build a cross-platform application.
+Our web tool is designed to provide an all-in-one platform for investigating and labeling sensor data, video, transcripts, and annotations.
+Users will be able to label videos in a timeline, add customized tags and comments, and download/upload annotation files for further analysis.
+The project objective is to build a functional tool that incorporates data visualization, streaming data synchronization, multi-modal data synchronization, and an aesthetically pleasing and clear layout of visualizations.
+To achieve this, we will be using Svelte and Electron to build a cross-platform application.

+### Project History

-This project is instructed and innitialized by [Ilan Mandel](https://github.com/imandel) (Phd student at Cornell Tech), and was a special research project for Cornell Tech master students ([Chenran Ning](https://github.com/jw782cn) (cn257), Ka Wing Lui (kl647), Jeongmin Huh (jh2229)) from Feb 2021 to Dec 2021.
-Currently, this project is being developed by Chenran Ning and Ilan Mandel.
+This project was initiated and instructed by Ilan Mandel, a PhD student at Cornell Tech.
+It began as a special research project for Cornell Tech master's students Chenran Ning (cn257), Ka Wing Lui (kl647), and Jeongmin Huh (jh2229) from February 2021 to December 2021.
+Currently, the project is being developed by Chenran Ning and Ilan Mandel.

 ## Get started